 To aid UCSB in reaching its goal of Zero Waste by 2020 through a variety of measures that both directly and indirectly involve the UCSB campus and its surrounding community.
 To implement projects on campus aimed at promoting on-campus recycling and composting efforts as a means of maximizing the University's waste reduction efforts.
 To educate the UCSB campus and the surrounding community about sustainable waste management practices.
 To promote the purchasing of compostable and recycled products on the UCSB campus and in the surrounding community.
-To promote reduction, reuse, recycling and composting of all materials used on the UCSB campus and the surrounding community in efforts to reduce the overall ecological footprint humans have on their local ecosystems and on the UCSB campus and surrounding communities specifically.
+To promote reduction, reuse, recycling and composting of all materials used on the UCSB campus and the surrounding community.
+To work closely with other Environmental Groups throughout the community in efforts to reduce the overall ecological footprint humans have on their local ecosystems and on the UCSB campus and surrounding communities specifically.
 To promote a zero waste lifestyle through events and improve waste infrastructure through careful project planning.
 The Zero Waste Committee is responsible for working closely with Associated Students Recycling, and the Department of Public Worms.

-- B) Voting Membership:

-- 1) ASZWC Chair (2)
+- a.
+ASZWC Chair (2)

-- 2) ASZWC Administrative Director

-- 3) ASZWC Public Outreach Coordinator
+- b.
+ASZWC Administrative Directorc.
+ASZWC Public Outreach Coordinator

-- 4) ASZWC Treasurer
+- d.
+ASZWC Treasurer

-- 5) ASZWC Compost Coordinator (2)
+- e.
+ASZWC Compost Coordinator (2)

-- 6) ASZWC Activities Commissioner
+- f.
+ASZWC Activities Commissioner

-- 7) ASZWC Zero Waste Festival Organizer (2)
+- g.
+ASZWC Zero Waste Festival Organizer (2)

-- 8) Any student present at 3 (three) or more meetings
+- h.
+Any student present at 3 (three) or more meetings

-- C) Non-Voting Membership

 - 1) A.S.
 Advisor

 - 2) A.S.
 Executive Director

 - 3) One (1) Senator

 - 4) A.S.
 President

-- 5) A.S.
+- A.S.
 Attorney General

-- 6) A.S.
+- A.S.
 Controller(s)

-- D) Selection and Term of Office:

-- 1) A.S.
-Zero Waste Committee Chairs (2), Public Outreach Coordinators, Administrative Director, Zero Waste Festival Coordinators (2), Compost Coordinator (2), and Treasurer shall be internally elected by ASZWC's voting members during the 6^a week of Spring quarter, then nominated by the A.S.
-President, with final approval by the Senate for a term of one (1) academic year.